kbuzard/website/content/publication/parentalInvolvement/index.md

 ---
-abstract: "Prior studies find significant inequalities in time spent by men and women in heterosexual households on child-related tasks even when both work full time.
-We develop a theoretical model and field experiment to study if this inequality comes from external demands from decision-makers which we call the motherhood effect.
-We send emails to school principals from a two-parent household asking for a call back about an inquiry.
-We provide a unique phone number for each parent and track who is contacted first.
-We randomly vary the informational signals about which parent has more availability.
-This allows us to investigate whether the motherhood effect can be mitigated by household signaling.
-Furthermore, we explore if effects vary by gender of the principal.
-We can then compare household based versus external decision-maker based policies to close the gender gap in parental involvement."
+abstract: "Gender imbalance in time spent on children causes labor market gender inequalities.
+We investigate a novel source of this inequality: external demands for parental involvement.
+We pair a theoretical model with a large-scale field experiment with a near-universe of US schools.
+Schools receive an email from a two-parent household and are asked to contact one parent.
+Mothers are 1.4 times more likely than fathers to be contacted.
+We decompose this inequality into discrimination stemming from differential beliefs about parents’ responsiveness versus other factors, including gender norms.
+Our findings underscore how agents outside the household contribute to gender inequalities."
 author_notes:
 -
 - Tufts University. laura.gee@tufts.edu. https://laurakgee.weebly.com/